-During the year no (2022 audited: £71,500) fees were incurred for the audit of the Company Financial Statements following the accounts being exempt from audit under section 479A.
-In the year to 31 December 2022, the fees were paid by Rolls-Royce plc, on behalf of the Company and not recharged.
-No (2022 audited: no) amounts were paid to the auditors for non-audit services.
+During the year no (2023: £nil) fees were incurred for the audit of the Company Financial Statements following the accounts being exempt from audit under section 479A.
+No (2023: no) amounts were paid to the auditors for non-audit services.

-Notes to the Financial Statements for the year ended 31 December 2023 (continued)
+Notes to the Financial Statements for the year ended 31 December 2024 (continued)